ml-tooling/ml-hub/README.md

 ##### Kubernetes

 To make modifications to the config in the Kubernetes setup, checkout the documentation for [Zero to JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html?highlight=service_account#singleuser).
-There, you can pass a config.yaml to the helm command to set values for the Jupyterhub config (see the config that is loaded and filled [here](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/images/hub/jupyterhub_config.py)).
-Those values will override the above described default config since we load Kubernetes jupyterhub configuration after the default config.
+Our hub is compatible with their approach and so you can pass a config.yaml to the helm command to set values for the Jupyterhub config.
+We modified a few default values compared to the original repository.
+[This file](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/jupyterhub/values.yaml) contains the default values for the helm deployment, which can be overriden by your own config.yaml.
+The passed config is used by [the Jupyterhub config](https://github.com/ml-tooling/zero-to-mlhub-k8s/blob/master/images/hub/jupyterhub_config.py), which we load subsequently to the Jupyterhub config you find in this repo.
+Hence, the "Zero to JupyterHub with Kubernetes" config overrides the above described default config as it is loaded after our default config file.
+In short what happens: This repo's hub config is loaded, then the "Zero to JupyterHub with Kubernetes" config, which values can be modified via a config.yaml.

 ### Enable SSL/HTTPS